tigran-sog/inequality-metrics/README.md

 ## How differently do Gini and Atkinson treat the same distribution?

-Recall that Gini is insensitive to inequalities in specific parts of the income distribution, rather it interprets inequality in the population holistically.
-Returning to the example income distributions we introduced earlier, we can see how the Atkinson index and Gini coefficent differ when calculating the same distribution:
+Recall that Gini is insensitive to inequalities in specific parts of the income distribution.
+Rather, it interprets inequality in the population holistically.
+Returning to the simple, quartile-based distributions we introduced earlier, we can observe how the Atkinson index and Gini coefficent differ when measuring the same distribution:

 ![Image: Gini and Atkinson quartiles](viz/gini%20vs%20atkinson%20quartiles%20dist.png)